Niminem/Neel/README.md

 Neel is still in its infancy, so as of right now I don’t think it’s suitable for making full-blown commercial applications like Slack or Twitch.
 It is, however, very suitable for making all kinds of other projects and tools.

-The best visualization libraries that exist are in Javascript and the most powerful capabilities of software can be harnessed with Nim- math, machine learning, etc. The goal of Neel is to combine the two languages and assist you in creating killer applications.
+The best visualization libraries that exist are in Javascript and the most powerful capabilities of software can be harnessed with Nim- math, machine learning, etc. The goal of Neel is to combine the two languages and assist you in creating some killer applications.

 ## Installation